mdinicola/supereffective/README.md

 1. Clone the repository
 2. Install dependencies: `pnpm install`
 3. Generate necessary data and code locally: `pnpm codegen`
-4. Configure your DB connection strings.
+4. Configure your PostgreSQL DB connection strings.
-   You can use the `db` service in `docker-compose.yml` to spawn a local DB, or use a provider like Neon.tech, then configure the database env vars in:
+   You can use the `db` service in `docker-compose.yml` to spawn a local DB using Docker, or or use a provider like Neon.tech, then configure the database env vars in:

 - packages/database/.env